General Terms and Conditions of Sale

 6. Donation Rights and the Cooling-Off Period

 6.1 If you are a Donor, you may cancel your contract with Al-Mustafa Welfare Trust International® Ltd in relation to project or appeals donations purchased from almustafatrust.org, without any penalty and without specifying the reason, by notifying Al-Mustafa Welfare Trust International ® Ltd in writing within seven (7) working days, beginning with the day after you completed the donation.
-In this
+In this case you will receive a full refund of the price of the project or appeals donation in accordance with this Clause 6.

 7. Refund Procedures